oscarhrndz/oscarhrndz/README.md

     <img src="https://img.shields.io/badge/Gmail-c71610?style=for-the-badge&logo=gmail&logoColor=white&labelColor=black" alt="Telegram" style="max-width: 100%;">
   </a>
 </div>

+<h4>If you have any advise for me, let me know on LinkedIn, Telegram or Gmail.</h4>

+<h5>Feel free to use anything from my project, just mention me in the bibliography.
+"Oscar Hernandez Soler".
+Thank you.</h5>

 <!--
 **oscarhrndz/oscarhrndz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.